carsonfarmer/python_geospatial/install.md

 * On OSX (Mavericks), if you don't already have developer tools installed, `pip install pyproj` will probably fail (due to missing `gcc`) and then ask you if you want to install them, so click 'yes' and then rerun `pip install pyproj`.

+* On Windows, `source` is not needed when activating a virtual environment if you are using the Anaconda Command Prompt:  `activate scipygis`.